betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 Blackbox GPX export to enable GPS mapping.

-thanks bw1129, ctzsnooze, karatebrot, McGiverGim, bonchon
+Thanks to:  bw1129, ctzsnooze, karatebrot, McGiverGim, bonchon

 ## 16. Hardware support

 As a result of our improving engagement with manufacturers, we were able to respond to user feedback and improve the target configs for many boards.
 We are actively encouraging good design principles and working to ensure that new configurations will work reliably.

 Support for the following hardware has been added:
-- AT32 CPU
+- AT32 CPU : note only one ADC pin can be defined at present, other minor bugs may exist
 - ICM4268x IMU
 - LSM6DSV16X IMU
 - LPS22DF Baro